IMF push hints at emerging market frustration in G20

 U.S. Treasury Secretary Timothy Geithner said Europe had ample resources to solve its crisis without extra IMF funds.

-"We need to remain focussed on the Europeans solving this crisis, and avoid focussing on non-central issues like increasing the resources of the IMF.
+"We need to remain focused on the Europeans solving this crisis, and avoid focusing on non-central issues like increasing the resources of the IMF.
 And not everyone agrees," Canadian Finance Minister Jim Flaherty said.

 The idea of more IMF firepower has been mooted before and on Monday Brazilian Finance Minister Guido Mantega said the Paris G20 would discuss it.
-One emerging market source said $350 billion (221 million pounds) could be an appropriate sum to inject.
+One emerging market source said $350 billion could be an appropriate sum to inject.

 Indian Finance Minister Pranab Mukherjee said a "careful assessment" should be made of the IMF's liquidity provisions.